balfieri/flightplan/README.md

 FUTURE FEATURES<br>
 ---------------

-Short-field takeoff/landing should adjust for wind direction.
+It will adjust short-field takeoff/landing distances for headwinds.

 It will calculate optimal cruise performance for 75% power: GPH, KTAS, RPM.